Skip to content

 • There are no suggestions because the search field is empty.

-This article explains how to define, edit, and manage a region of interest (ROI) when creating a dataset in PIX4Dcloud or PIX4Dcloud Pro.
+This article explains how to define, edit, and manage a region of interest (ROI) when creating a dataset in PIX4Dcloud.
 A ROI allows users to focus the processing on a specific area within the dataset, which can improve processing efficiency and optimize results.
 The guide also explains how the ROI interacts with GCPs during processing.

-Licenses: This article is valid for PIX4Dcloud Starter and PIX4Dcloud Pro licenses (formerly PIX4Dcloud Advanced).
+Licenses: This article is valid for all PIX4Dcloud licenses.

 Roles: Only Owners, Managers, and Editors can create and process datasets in PIX4Dcloud.